Frequently Asked Questions

 Is there a payment deadline?

-Yes, we can only accept payments up to 1st July 2019.
+Yes, we can only accept payments up to 1 July 2020 (one year foundation programme) & 1 November 2019 (fast-track foundation programme).
 In specific cases late payments will be accepted.
 This is due to the visa process outlined below.
 You can pay on a conditional offer, even with documents outstanding.
-You must then satisfy all outstanding document requirements by the 15th July 2019 if you applied before the 1st of July and 8th of August if you applied after the 1st of July.
+You must then satisfy all outstanding document requirements by the 15 July 2020 (one year foundation programme) & 8 November 2019 (fast-track foundation programme).

 How do I prove financial means?